This chapter may not be fully understandable if one has not read

 Whatever way one follows, the shift of our centre of identification from the ego, which is part of prakṛti, to the Self, the puruṣa, makes it possible to perfect and develop the three inner kinds of knowledge which we discussed in the chapter called "Four types of knowledge and their roles in psychology".

-The next chapter discusses how the knowledge systems of science and yoga could collaborate to develop knowledge in the domain of psychology with the help of the methods of enquiry that are used in the yoga traditions.
+In the next chapter we'll discusses how the knowledge systems of science and yoga can collaborate in order to develop more sophisticated scientific knowledge in the domain of psychology with the help of insights and methods of enquiry that have their origin in the yoga traditions.
+First we'll have a look at the many things that yoga and science as complex collective knowledge systems have in common, and those in which they differ.
+At the end we'll venture one possible pathway for how they could work together.